 The MOC process for the ABMS consists of four parts.

-Part 1: Professional Standing
+Part 1: Professionalism and Professional Standing

 Part 2: Lifelong Learning and Self-Assessment

-You must demonstrate your speciality-specific skills and knowledge by passing your member board-approved examination.
+Demonstrate speciality-specific skills and knowledge by passing your member board–approved examination.
 Pediatricians must pass a secure examination administered at testing centers worldwide.

-Part 4: Practice Performance Assessment
+Part 4: Improvement in Medical Practice

 Engage in ongoing assessment and improvement activities to improve patient outcomes.

 Within this four-part framework, each member board has its own specific requirements, options for meeting them and timeframes in which they must be met.
 Seattle Children's MOC Program focuses on helping physicians meet requirements of Part 4.

 The American Board of Pediatrics (ABP) offers a number of pathways to earn Part 4 credits in addition to participation in projects approved by Seattle Children's Multi-Specialty Portfolio Program, including web modules, small group QI projects, PCMH certification and leading large QI efforts.